Alephnaught27/kcwikia-things/quest-syntax.md

 (or
 ...))
 ```
-* Non-choice rewards first, followed by choice rewards.
+* Non-choice rewards should be listed first, followed by choice rewards.

 ## Glossary
 `X` = Generic placeholder for integer values.
 X's inside of <>'s are NOT equivalent, see below.

-`()` = Denotes terms that are not included in every description, but should be included when appropriate.
+`()` = Denotes terms that are not to be included in every description, but should be included when appropriate.

-`[.../...]` = Use the term either on the left or right side of the '/' for this description.
+`[... / ...]` = Use the term either on the left or right side of the '/' for this description.

 `<Ship>` = Either a specific or nonspecific ship name.
 * specific: Kawakaze Kai Ni; Akagi Kai Ni or Akagi Kai Ni E.
 * nonspecific: 2 ships; 2 Light Cruisers; 3 level 70 or above Yuugumo-class Destroyers; 2 additional ships; at least 3 Destroyers/Coastal Defense Ships.

-`<as flagship>` = Denotes that the given Ship must be the flagship of the given fleet.

 `<as X ship>` = Denotes the required position in the fleet for the given ship.
-X = second, third, fourth, fifth, sixth.
+X = flag, second, third, fourth, fifth, sixth.
+* If X = flag, don't include a space between "flag" and "ship", just write "flagship".

 `<on her X slot>` = Denotes the required slot that a piece of equipment must be placed in.
 X = second, third, fourth, fifth.
 The lack of this term implies that the equipment in question can be in any slot to fulfill quest requirements.

 `<within the same X>` = Denotes the time period during which specified actions must be completed to fulfill quest requirements.
 X = day, week, month, etc.

-`<fleet number>` = The number of the required fleet, expressed as first, second, third, fourth.
+`<Fleet Number>` = The number of the required fleet, expressed as first, second, third, fourth.
 The lack of this term implies that ANY fleet can be used to fulfill quest requirements.

 `<Rank>` = A given rank.
 Valid Ranks are "a S-rank", "an A-rank", "a B-rank", "a C-rank".
 Implies that the Rank obtained can be at or above the given Rank to fulfill quest requirements.